A Long & Eventful History

 The Final Years

 By 1880, the Great Plains had calmed considerably and the western frontier had passed over the South Dakota horizon.
 During its last years as a military post, Fort Randall's soldiers were kept busy with drills, target practice, and repairing roads from the post to eastern Dakota and Nebraska.
 The end came on October 31, 1892, when Fort Randall was turned over to the Quartermaster Department.
 In a historic quirk of irony, the last company to leave the post on December 7th was composed entirely of American Indians, commanded by two white officers.

 Upon abandonment in 1892, and with exception of the chapel, the fort's buildings and contents were sold at auction and removed by local settlers.

-Today visitors can walk the grounds and view the archeological remains of the post's former buildings.
+Today visitors can walk the half-mile paved parade grounds and view the archeological remains of the post's former buildings.
 Over time and left to the mercy of the elements, the chapel had deteriorated to the point of collapsing totally.
-In 2003, U.S. Army Corps of Engineers Erected a stabilizing structure over the historic chapel after a National Park Service study and assesment of the building.
+In 2003, U.S. Army Corps of Engineers erected a stabilizing structure over the historic chapel after a National Park Service study and assessment of the building.